 Ulcerative colitis is the most common type of inflammatory bowel disease.
-In ulcerative colitis, the lining of your large bowel and rectum become inflamed and may develop ulcers.
+In ulcerative colitis, the lining of your large bowel and rectum (back passage) become inflamed and may develop ulcers.
 This means that your large bowel can't absorb as much water as usual, which causes you to have diarrhoea.

-Ulcerative colitis affects about one in 500 people in the UK.
+The condition affects about one in 500 people in the UK.
 It usually develops between the ages of 15 and 25.
 The condition is rare in childhood, but it can occur at any time in your life.
-Ulcerative colitis is equally common in men and women.
+It’s equally common in men and women.

-If you have proctitis, you may not have diarrhoea, but still frequently feel an urgent need to have a bowel movement and have bleeding from your rectum.
+If you have proctitis, you may not have diarrhoea, but still frequently feel an urgent need to have a bowel movement.
+You may also have bleeding or mucus from your rectum.

 If you have ulcerative colitis, there is a chance that you could develop problems in other parts of your body.
 These can include mouth ulcers, skin rashes and inflammation (redness or pain) in your eyes, skin or joints.
 Problems outside the large bowel often occur during a flare-up but can also happen while you’re in remission.

 These symptoms may be caused by problems other than ulcerative colitis.
 If you have any of these symptoms, see your GP for advice.

 Your GP may ask you for a sample of faeces (also called a stool sample) to rule out a bacterial infection.
 He or she may also ask you to have a blood test.
 This is to check for a number of things including anaemia and signs of inflammation.

-At the moment there isn’t a cure for ulcerative colitis without the need for surgery.
-However, there are treatments that can help to ease your symptoms and prevent complications.
+At the moment, there isn’t a medical cure for ulcerative colitis.
+However, there are treatments that can help to settle flare-ups and prevent complications.